M0nica/github-issue-tracker/README.md

 - [ ] Allow option in UI to filter by assignee
 - [ ] Allow option in UI to assign a user to an issue
 - [ ] Allow option in UI to sort by newest or oldest issues
+- [ ] Make repository column sticky when the issues column is longer

 ## Instructions for Developing